drgerg/Pi-based-weather-station/Code/The_Code_is_what_it_is.md

 - outMainDATA.service - starts the main routines on boot.
 - outWPBoot.service - starts the connnectivity monitor on boot.
 - rainMainDATA.service - starts collecting rainfall data on boot.
+- outSocket.service - runs a socket to allow for simple local diagnosics.